vele616/monorepo/packages/jobboard/website/content/jobs/front-end-engineer-javascript-startupz-com-TAnPO.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/startupz-com"
 companyWebsite: "http://www.startupz.com/"
-summary: "To apply as a front end engineer at Startupz.com, you preferably need to have 5 years of experience developing web applications."
+summary: "To apply as a front end engineer at Startupz, you preferably need to have 5 years of experience developing web applications."
 summaryBackup: "Startupz.com is looking for a front end engineer that has experience in: #javascript, #ui/ux, #reactjs."
 featured: 10
 ---